 This trial is open label, which means that both you and the researchers running the study will know which group you are placed in, and which drugs you will be receiving.

 Treatments in this trial are organized in 21 day cycles, with patients receiving Belantamab Mafodotin and the other anticancer treatments on day 1 of each cycle as intravenous infusions.
+In some sub-studies, the second anti-cancer treatment may be in the form of tablets for patients to take both at the hospital and at home between hospital visits.
 Patients can continue to receive experimental treatments until their myeloma gets worse, or they develop bad side effects.

 Enrollment: 464 patients (estimated)View More